Junior Pauga: 2023

 In round 14 of the 2023 NRL season, Pauga scored a try on his club debut for the Sydney Roosters in their 25-24 victory over Canterbury.

 Pauga played nine matches for the Sydney Roosters as the club finished 7th on the table and qualified for the finals.
 He played in both of the clubs finals games as they were eliminated in the second week against Melbourne.

 On 24 September, Pauga played for North Sydney in their 2023 NSW Cup grand final loss against South Sydney.

 2024

 In round 11 of the 2024 NRL season, Pauga scored two tries for the Sydney Roosters in their 38-30 loss against Cronulla.

 In round 16, Pauga was sent off for a high tackle during the Sydney Roosters victory over Canterbury.
 Pauga was later suspended for four games.
 In round 27, Pauga scored a hat-trick for the Sydney Roosters in their 36-28 victory over arch-rivals South Sydney.

+2026

+On 2 September 2026 it was reported that he had signed for Hull FC in the Super League on a 2-year deal.